MShubham2208/CHATROOM/README.md

 # CHATROOM
-Chatroom using python languages. to text with people over LAN.
+Chatroom using python languages to text with people over LAN.
 Based on Socket Programming.

 #Note